VictorZhudd/gittutorial/Git-tutorial Victor zhu.md

 ## Simple Git Exercises

-You have finished This tutorial, Here is a exercise you can do on your own.
+You have finished This tutorial, Here are some question you can as your own.

 1. What is your Git Version?